Listen to This Article:

 Identify Your Interests

-Knowing the topics and careers that interest you can guide your decision between a diploma or associate degree, and within those programs, it will help you define your niche.
+Knowing the topics and careers that interest you can guide your decision between a diploma or associate degree, and within those programs, it can help you define your niche.
 If you have a mind for business and an interest in starting your own, Food Entrepreneurship might be right for you.
 Likewise, if you love testing recipes and refining your next dish, Culinary Arts might be your best fit!

 Define Your Goals

 Any level of culinary school can be helpful for achieving your career goals.
 Still, the extent of your education can play a part in qualifying you for the job of your dreams.
 Consider what your ideal role is.
-What skills will it take to land it?
+What skills will it take to land that?

-If your end goal is to lead or start a business, an associate degree may better equip you with the business acumen to do so.
 On the other hand, if technical skills in the kitchen are all that stand between you and your professional goals, a diploma may offer exactly what you need.
 Take some time to define your ultimate career goal before deciding which program to pursue.

 Assess Your Skills

 If you have a business background, but lack the kitchen skills to make your goals a reality, then a diploma program may be what you need to round out your skill set for the next step of your career.
-Maybe you are looking to build skills in the kitchen, but also need the business knowledge to back it up.
-In that case, a culinary associate degree could be the best option for you to develop a deep, well-rounded knowledge of the culinary industry.

 Such was the case for Escoffier graduate Katie Harris.
 After completing an Associate of Occupational Studies Degree in Baking and Pastry, Katie successfully started her own bakery, Amazing Grains Bread Co.
 She says Escoffier’s degree program helped her accomplish her dreams of owning a bakery.*